current projects

 (Sign up to receive news on progress and release dates.)

-THE LAIRS London, 1878.
+THE LIBERTINE London, 1878.
 Lord Edmund Audger craves one thing — fame — but he lacks the talent to achieve it.
 After attending a play written by brilliant playwright Oliver Ramsay, Lord Audger makes a plan: he kidnaps the playwright and imprisons him in the underground of his abbey, and then forces him to write a play that Lord Audger will then take credit for himself.
 The scheme works brilliantly, and Lord Audger ups the ante: He demands a second play from Ramsay, even greater than the first; if Ramsay does not comply, his actress daughter will be killed.
 But the abbey ghost — an Italian architect and artist — takes pity on Ramsay, and makes a plan of his own.
-The novel is written in seven points of view, including Audger, his conniving mother, his unreliable best friend, and his loyal maid; and then Ramsay, Ramsay’s daughter, and the abbey ghost.

 THE AUTHORESS London, 1855.
 Julia Barraday is the wife of Elliott Barraday, Governor of the Female Convict Prison at Brixton.
 Feeling trapped within the prison’s walls, as if she were a prisoner herself, Julia longs for escape through her beloved books.
 She makes it her mission to get books in the hands of the convicts as well.
 Thwarted at every turn, she goes underground with her plan and turns to dealing books as contraband.
-Suddenly empowered, she secretly begins to write a book of her own, against her husband’s wishes.
-When her book turns violent, art begins to imitate life.
+Suddenly empowered, she secretly begins to write a book of her own, against her husband’s wishes — and as her book turns violent, so does life at the prisonlife begins to imitate art.